• Skip to primary navigation

 Cast iron and non-stick cookware share some striking similarities.

-Both types of cookware are designed to make cooking easier by preventing food from sticking to the surface.
+Both types of cookware are designed to make cooking easier by preventing food from sticking to the surface - for another oven-to-surface comparison, consider pizza stone vs cast iron comparison to see how heat-holding surfaces differ.

 They are suitable for various cooking styles such as sautéing, frying, and baking.